-UPDATE (June 13): Samaritan’s Purse is now supporting relief efforts in British Columbia in light of recent flooding.
-Almost 300 volunteers have served with Samaritans Purse to help 31 flooded homeowners.
+UPDATE (June 27): 371 volunteers have served with Samaritans Purse to help 117 flooded homeowners in the Grand Forks, B.C. area.
 Residents have already expressed their relief and thanks.
-In addition, Billy Graham Rapid Response Team chaplains are ministering to the homeowners and volunteers.
+In addition, Billy Graham Rapid Response Team chaplains ministered to the homeowners and volunteers.

 Severe flooding is ongoing in southern British Columbia as snow continues to melt rapidly and heavy rains are in the forecast.
 Thousands of people have been evacuated from their homes, including 1,600 in the Grand Forks area, where Samaritan’s Purse staff and volunteers are assessing the situation and offering help to affected communities.

 “We have been monitoring the flooding throughout B.C. for weeks, and the situation in the Grand Forks area has rapidly deteriorated with more than 1,600 homeowners displaced,” says Samaritan’s Purse Canada response director Brent Davis.
 “The people in the community are working hard to support one another and help out their neighbors, but the recovery process will be long and more help is needed.”

 Using donations from people like you, we have deployed one of our specially-equipped Disaster Relief Units (DRU) to flooded areas to assist homeowners in need and we are working alongside local churches to recruit volunteers that our Samaritan’s Purse team will equip and train.
 Our Disaster Relief Unit is currently located at River Valley Community Church in Grand Forks.